Tzesh/mTSP/README.md

 For the tests that we've done so far, 'Nearest Neighbor solution with Heuristics algorithms' is the best solution that gives minimum cost.
 You can easily browse these solutions in 'example_solutions' folder.

 ## Usage
 This application does both 4 solutions for once.
 You can easily change that value to how many iterations do you want to do.
-All you have to do is changing the `
+All you have to do is changing the -i parameter while executing.
-IntStream.range(0, <Iteration_Number>).parallel().forEach(a -> {
-            doAllSolutions(params);
-        });
-` <Iteration_Number> in App class.
-Or without recompiling you just use in that way by downloading the latest version in releases.
 Just compile or download the latest version and then run the mTSP.jar with command `java -jar mTSP.jar`.
 By default application will build a route with 5 depots and 2 salesmen per depot.
 You can use these parameters:
 * -d 'number of depots': to specify the number of depots (default 5)
 * -s 'number of salesmen per depot': to set the number of salesmen per depot (default 2)
 * -v: to use verbose mode which allows you to see city names instead of indexes (default false)